shanicohen33/minMLST/README.md

 ## Usage
 ### 1. Quantifying gene importance

-This function provides a ranking of gene importance according to selected measures: shap, weight, gain, cover, total gain or total cover.
+This function provides gene importance values according to selected measures: shap, weight, gain, cover, total gain or total cover.
 * **shap** - the mean magnitude of the SHAP values, i.e. the mean absolute value of the SHAP values of a given gene ([Lundberg and Lee, 2017](http://papers.nips.cc/paper/7062-a-unified-approach-to-interpreting-model-predictions)).